 Students will learn the history and practice of fundamental Cecchetti and Vaganova ballet technique including barre, center, and across the floor movement.
 This class further refines the current technique of the student and targets areas that need improvement, providing students with a basic understanding of ballet theory in preparation for a multifaceted professional career.
-Prerequisites: None specific styles such as popping, locking, breaking, and animation, along with their influence on the origin of these genres.
 Prerequisites: None

-CDN 147 | Hip Hop I [2 credits]
+CDN 143 | Hip Hop I [2 credits]

 This course introduces the practice and teachings of fundamental hip hop and is designed to help the student better understand its technique and history.
 Throughout the course, students will work towards improving their skill sets to define an individual style for their body type.
-This course also provides a detailed look at artists that have defined
+This course also provides a detailed look at artists that have defined specific styles such as popping, locking, breaking, house, and animation, along with their influence on the origin of these genres.
+Prerequisites: None

-CDN 154 | Choreography I [1 credit]
+CDN 147 | Choreography I [1 credit]

 This course is designed to expand the creative choreographic capabilities of movement artists.
 Students will participate in creative choreographic exercises to satisfy the demands of various situational requirements in the dance industry while developing a traditional understanding of choreography.
 Students will be guided towards verbal as well as movement-based understanding of class concepts.
+This course incorporates Labanotation into the creation of solo choreography.
 Prerequisites: None

-CDN 157 | Ballet II [2 credits]
+CDN 151 | Ballet II [2 credits]